 Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

-Graduated from Villa Park High School in Villa Park, California.
+Attended and graduated from Villa Park High School in Villa Park, California (1973).

 Ranked #27 in Empire (UK) magazine's "The Top 100 Movie Stars of All Time" list.
 [October 1997]